Skip to content

 Ask for a certificate of currency, verify it with the insurer directly, and check the Victorian Building Commission register.

 Don’t take their word for it.
 A verbal “yeah, we’re insured, mate” isn’t verification.
+The Housing Industry Association (HIA) and Master Painters Australia both recommend that homeowners independently verify insurance before engaging any tradesperson.
 Here’s what you do:

 Ask for a certificate of currency.
 This is the official document issued by their insurer.
 It shows the policy number, coverage limits, the date it started, and the expiry date.
 Any legitimate painter will have this on file and be able to email it to you in minutes.